MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 - **Document your identity requirements**.
 Start by listing the features your application needs now and in the future.
 Common features include:
     - Federated identity provider support to integrate with customers' identity solutions, avoiding creation of new identities.
     - Customizable sign-in/sign-up flow to modify the look and feel to maintain your branding.
 Also, the ability to inject custom business logic in the sign-in/sign-up process.
-    - User grouping in to separate tenants and silos to maintains tenant isolation.
+    - Separate tenant data into distinct silos to maintains tenant isolation.
     - Audit support to retain or export sign-in logs for security management.

  > [!IMPORTANT]